davidstirling777-star/Underwater-Hockey-Scoring-Desk-Kit/README.md

 Some Features (i,e, those that I can be bothered to write about at the moment)

-Coping with Errors (like when a goal is score right on the buzzer!)
+Coping with Errors (like when a goal is scored right on the buzzer!)
 Summary of what happens when goals are added during the three "break" periods:

 In Between Game Break